sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_10.rst

 Following on from the previous sections on contrasts and post-hoc tests in ANOVA, I think the method of planned comparisons is important enough to deserve a quick discussion.
-In our discussions of multiple comparisons, in the previous section and back in chapter :doc:`Comparing several means (one-way ANOVA)
+In our discussions of multiple comparisons, in the previous section and back in chapter :doc:`../Ch13/Ch13_ANOVA`, I’ve been assuming that the tests you want to run are genuinely post-hoc.
+For instance, in our
-<../Ch13/Ch13_ANOVA>`, I’ve been assuming that the tests you want to run are
+|clinicaltrial|_ data above, maybe you thought that the levels of ``drug``
-genuinely post-hoc.
-For instance, in our |clinicaltrial|_ data above, maybe you thought that the levels of ``drug`` would all have different effects on mood (i.e., you hypothesised a main effect of ``drug``), but you didn’t have any specific hypothesis about how they would be different, nor did you have any real idea about *which* pairwise comparisons would be worth looking at.
+would all have different effects on mood (i.e., you hypothesised a main effect of ``drug``), but you didn’t have any specific hypothesis about how they would be different, nor did you have any real idea about *which* pairwise comparisons would be worth looking at.
 If that is the case, then you really have to resort to something like Tukey’s HSD to do your pairwise comparisons.

 The situation is rather different, however, if you genuinely did have real, specific hypotheses about which comparisons are of interest, and you *never